Please ensure Javascript is enabled for purposes of website accessibility

 Each state has its own rules and regulations as it pertains to documents like a last will and testament.
 Consider whether a handwritten or typed document is enforceable in your state, as some documents will not coincide with guidelines in certain areas.
 You may, at minimum, be required to have witnesses or have your document notarized.

 Wills.com makes it simple to create a will online that is legally binding and official.
 We can help walk you through the steps without needing to hire a lawyer or take time out of your busy schedule.
-Learn more about our process for establishing a will today.
+People expect bureaucratic process to be handled online and of-course this applies also to creating ones will and notarization of these documents.
+At wills.com we offer state specific online will creation and remote online notarization nationwide.
+Checkout our guide on Remote Online Notarization and find out wether remote online notarization is available in your state.

 Why Is It Important To Have A Will?